wlach/eideticker/README.md

     ./bin/runtest.py --app-name org.mozilla.fennec <testname>

-On FirefoxOS, you can just specify the testname and you should be good to go.
+On Firefox OS, you can just specify the testname and you should be good to go.

 If you have a proper camera set up, you should get a recorded capture in the captures/ subdirectory.
 You can view some details of this capture with the